Aniket-23/cheetsheet-template/README.md

 #Demo

-This repo consists of webpage(s) related to cheetsheet of programming languages.
+This repository consists of webpage(s) related to cheetsheet of programming languages.
 These programming languages are majorly related to web programming.